Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 }
 ```

+You can return a new NCCO in your webhook response to handle the failed connection attempt.

 ### Websocket disconnected

-If the WebSocket connection is terminated by the application, your webhook will receive an event with `status` of `disconnected`:
+If the connection is dropped by your application, you will receive an event on your `eventUrl` webhook with a `status` of `disconnected`:

 ``` json
 {